| Agendas

 candidate elected to the House of Commons.
 No individual could accomplish

+these tasks single-handedly.
 It usually takes many

 meetings to turn the group's goals into achievements.
 In political campaigns,